Toral symmetries of collapsed ancient solutions to the homogeneous Ricci flow: Introduction

 To prove Theorem \ref{thm:main-extra.symm}, we quantify the symmetries induced by the right action of the collapsing torus $\mathsf{T}$ in terms of the {\it submersion tensor} (see Section \ref{sect:mainproof}).
 This tensor $S$ is defined as the $g$-symmetric part of the infinitesimal action of $\mathsf{T}$ and vanishes if and only if the right $\mathsf{T}$-action on $M$ is $g$-isometric.
 Results from \cite{Ped19}, coupled with our assumptions, imply that $S(\mathsf{T},g(t)) \to 0$ as $t \to -\infty$, which can be interpreted as the right action of $\mathsf{T}$ becoming closer to being $g(t)$-isometric as $t \to -\infty$.
 Our main new technical result here is that, under the assumptions of the theorem, a monotonicity result holds for the norm $|S|$ of the submersion tensor along the solution $g(t)$, see Theorem \ref{thm:mainestimate}.
 These two facts then imply that $S$ is identically zero along the flow.

 Although it holds in all known examples, the uniqueness of the collapsing torus is a non-trivial question.
 In the following result, we describe a case in which the uniqueness is guaranteed.

-\begin{propint} Let $g(t)$ be a collapsed ancient solution to the homogeneous Ricci flow on a compact manifold $M=\mathsf{G}/\mathsf{H}$ such that $g(0)$ is diagonal with respect to an NR-decomposition.
+\begin{propint} Let $g(t)$ be a collapsed ancient solution to the homogeneous Ricci flow on a compact manifold $M=\mathsf{G}/\mathsf{H}$ such that $g(-1)$ is diagonal with respect to an NR-decomposition.
 If $N_{\mathsf{G}}(\mathsf{H})/\mathsf{H}$ has rank $1$, then the collapsing torus $\mathsf{T}$ of $g(t)$ is unique. \end{propint}

+We remark that the hypotheses of Proposition \ref{prop:main-uniq.torus} are automatically satisfied in dimension $3$, where the conclusion has already been established in \cite{CaoSC09} via a case-by-case analysis.

 Finally, we investigate the limiting behavior of ancient solutions in the presence of right toral symmetries.
-It is important to note that when collapse happens along the flow, the results \cite[Theorem 4.1]{CaoZh11} and \cite[Theorem 3.1]{Na10} do not apply, and one cannot hope for a smooth limit in the classical Cheeger-Gromov topology.
+By \cite[Theorem 3.1]{Na10} and \cite[Theorem 4.1]{CaoZh11}, if an ancient solution is non-collapsed, then there exists a sequence of times, going to $-\infty$, such that the corresponding blow-down sequence converges in the Cheeger-Gromov topology to a gradient shrinking Ricci soliton.
+Moreover, by \cite[Theorem 1.1]{PetWyl09}, all homogeneous gradient Ricci solitons are rigid, i.e., locally isometric to the product of an Einstein manifold with flat Euclidean space.
+However, when collapse happens along the flow, the results of \cite{Na10, CaoZh11} do not apply, and one cannot hope for a smooth limit in the classical Cheeger-Gromov topology.
 However, we prove the following.